Gustavo Albarracín

-Gustavo Hidalgo Albarracín (born 28 April 2006) is an Argentine footballer currently playing as a midfielder for Spanish club SD Huesca, on loan from Deportivo Alavés.
+Gustavo Hidalgo Albarracín (born 28 April 2006) is an Argentine footballer currently playing as a midfielder for Croatian club NK Istra 1961, on loan from Spanish club Deportivo Alavés.

 Club career

 Talleres

-Born in Las Varillas, Córdoba Province, Albarracín started his football career in local youth teams of Santos and América de Villa María.
-Since 2016 he played for Talleres de Córdoba football academy.
-In June 2023 he signed his first professional contract with Talleres de Córdoba.
+Born in Las Varillas, Córdoba Province, Albarracín started his football career in the local youth teams of Santos and América de Villa María.
+Since 2016, he played for Talleres de Córdoba's football academy.
+In June 2023, he signed his first professional contract with Talleres de Córdoba.

 On 2 June 2024, Albarracín made his professional debut in a Primera División match against Central Córdoba, scoring a goal.

 Alavés

 On 13 August 2025, La Liga side Deportivo Alavés announced the signing of Albarracín on a four-year contract.

 Loan to Huesca

 On 29 August 2025, Albarracín was loaned to Segunda División side SD Huesca, for one year.
+The following 2 February, after just two cup matches, his loan was cut short.

 International career

 Albarracín has represented Argentina at under-17 level.
-In 2023 he participated in South American U-17 Championship and FIFA U-17 World Cup.
+In 2023, he participated in the South American U-17 Championship and the FIFA U-17 World Cup.